fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 **Prerequisites**

+- For Maven projects, analyzing a `pom.xml` file, you must have the `mvn` binary in your system’s `PATH` environment.
-- At least one of the following binaries must exist in your system’s `PATH` environment:
+- For Node projects, analyzing a `package.json` file, you must have the `node` binary in your system’s `PATH` environment.
-  - `mvn`
-  - `npm`

 <br >**IMPORTANT:**
 <br >Visual Studio Code by default executes binaries directly in a terminal found in your system's `PATH` environment.
 You can configure Visual Studio Code to look somewhere else to run the necessary binaries.
 You can configure this by accessing the [extension settings](https://code.visualstudio.com/docs/getstarted/settings).
 Click the **Workspace** tab, search for the word _executable_, and specify the absolute path to the binary file you want to use for Maven or Node.
-- Optionally, a Snyk token.

 **Procedure**